 What does fatalii taste like?
 Look like?

 This is one of the more citrusy chilies you’ll come across.
 There’s more than a fruity hint of lemon and lime in the flavor, along with the earthy pepper taste.
-Its flavor is quite unique compared to its sweeter cousins like the Scotch bonnet.
+Its flavor is quite unique compared to its sweeter cousins like the scotch bonnet.

 The fatalii ages from green to a citrus yellow.
 There are red fatalii peppers grown as well, but these are not the heirloom variety.
-They are a strain of the original, and often carry a bit more heat.
+They are a strain of the original and often carry a bit more heat.
 In shape, these chilies grow to about three inches long, and they taper to a point.
 It’s a slimmer, more pepper-like profile than the more bulbous habanero or Scotch bonnet.

-How is fatalii used?
+How is this super-hot chili used?